Potty Training Regression: Why It Happens and Exactly How to Handle It

 Physical and Emotional Indicators

-Through my experience, I've learned to observe physical cues such as extended periods of dryness, the ability to sit and walk independently, and an expressed interest in imitating adult behavior.
+Through my experience, I've learned to observe physical cues such as extended periods of dryness, the ability to sit and walk independently, and an expressed interest in imitating adult behaviour.
 Additionally, understanding emotional readiness, like a willingness to cooperate and follow instructions, has proven essential for a successful training journey.

 Assessing Cognitive Milestones